witblacktype/freeCodeCamp_projects/ubuntu/ubuntu_setup.md

     $ sudo apt-get update

+> Remember this command.
+You will want to run it often when you are installing or updating software packages

 Docs: The man pages.
 Run the terminal command ```$ man apt-get```.

 ### <a id="step5"></a>5) Install Development Tools